-Line 16.
-Add the tax shown on lines 12, 13, and 14.

 Line 17.
+Add the tax shown on lines 13, 14, 15, and 16.

+Line 18.
 Enter the total amount of pass-through withholding.
 (Enclose a copy of Schedule IN K-1 from the paying entity.)
 Do not take any credit for individual or separate estimated tax payments made by the shareholders.

-Line 18.
-Enter the total composite withholding payments from Form IT-6WTH.
-Amounts withheld from nonresident individual shareholders included in the composite return are remitted using Form IT-6WTH.
+Line 19.
+Enter the total composite withholding payments and PTET payments from Form IT-6WTH.
+Amounts for PTET and amounts withheld from nonresident shareholders included on Schedule composite are remitted using Form IT-6WTH.
 Do not include the amount to be remitted with the filing of this return.

-Line 19.
+Line 20.
 Enter any other payments/credits belonging to the corporation.
 This may be estimated payments for passive income and built-in gains tax that was not otherwise passed through to the shareholders.
 A detailed explanation must be enclosed for any credits claimed on this line.